Possible Realization of Topological Crystalline Superconductivity with Time-Reversal Symmetry in UTe2: Summary

 \section{Summary}

 Inspired by the recent experimental observation of the cylindrical Fermi surfaces of UTe$_2$, which implies that the superconducting state is trivial in the sense of a 3D class DIII superconductor, we have examined the possibility of realizing topological crystalline superconductivity in UTe$_2$.
 We have investigated numerically surface Majorana states for all IRs of odd-parity pairing states and clarified topological invariants arising from crystalline symmetry which protect surface MZMs.
-It is found that for all IRs, surface MZMs protected by topological invariants appear, supporting the realization of topological crystalline superconductivity.
-The 1D crystalline winding number associated with two-fold rotational symmetry and mirror reflection symmetry, as well as the mirror Chern number play crucial roles in the stability of surface MZMs.
+It is found that for all IRs, surface MZMs protected by topological invariants appear, supporting the realization of topological crystalline superconductivity. {The list of surface MZMs for all IRs is given in Table~\ref{table:result}.
+For $A_u$ representation, the 1D crystalline winding number associated with two fold rotational symmetry, as well as the mirror Chern number play crucial roles in the stability of surface MZMs.
+For $B_{1,2,3u}$ representation, the 1D crystalline winding number associated with mirror reflection symmetry gives rise to flat bands of surface MZMs.}

-We remark that these results are consistent with the analysis based on symmetry indicators~\cite{SI1,doi:10.1126/sciadv.aaz8367,ono_shiozaki} and the Atiyah-Hirzebruch spectral sequence (AHSS)~\cite{shiozaki_gomi_sato,shiozaki}.
-The AHSS analysis predicts the existence of six (two) winding numbers in a 1D subspace and three (one) Mirror Chern numbers for the $A_u$ ($B_{1,2,3u}$) representation of the space group $Immm$~\cite{shiozaki}.
+We note that these results are consistent with the analysis based on symmetry indicators~\cite{Kruthoff2017v7,SI1,doi:10.1126/sciadv.aaz8367,ono_shiozaki} and the Atiyah-Hirzebruch spectral sequence (AHSS)~\cite{shiozaki_gomi_sato,shiozaki}.
+The AHSS analysis predicts the existence of six (two) winding numbers in a 1D subspace and three (one) mirror Chern numbers for the $A_u$ ($B_{1,2,3u}$) representation of the space group $Immm$~\cite{shiozaki}.
 Our results demonstrate that these topological invariants are indeed the origins of surface MZMs obtained by numerical calculations.

+{Finally, we briefly comment on the possible implications of our results for the case with 3D Fermi surface pockets.
+Some recent studies discuss the possible existence of 3D Fermi pockets in addition to cylindrical Fermi surfaces in UTe$_2$~\cite{choi2023correlated,broyles2023revealing}.
+In that case the 3D winding number of class DIII can be nonzero, and surface MZMs associated with the 3D winding number and those protected by crystalline symmetry discussed in this paper can coexist.
+Even in such a case, the argument on crystalline topological invariants developed in this paper is useful for clarifying the origin of surface MZMs.}

 \begin{appendix}